ZanderAdam/JavaServiceInContainer/README.md

 Next is running the app in a docker container using [jib](https://github.com/GoogleContainerTools/jib)

 ### Jib
 Jib is added as a maven plugin by editing the `pom.xml`.
-This will create an image called `javaincontainer` and expose the `8080` port.
+This will create an image called `javaincontainer` and expose the `8080` port and `5005` (for remote debugging).

 ```xml
 <plugins>